 That said, assuming the best for similarly frozen humans, how long might it take humanity to develop the needed technology?
 “People always ask, and I always give them a frustrating answer,” says Dr. Moore.
 “Which is that I don't know, and nor does anybody else.”

 Michael Hendricks , Professor, McGill University

 Pinning him down, Moore will at least offer a range.
 “On the most optimistic end, you have people like Ray Kurzweil of Google who believe we’ll solve the problem within 30 years.
 On the more pessimistic end, some think it might take a couple of hundred years.
 So I’m willing to venture maybe 60 to 100 years more.”

 For the estimated 300 bodies that are currently cryopreserved in the United States, including several famous doctors and scientists, baseball great Ted Williams, but excluding creative genius Walt Disney—who despite persistent rumors, was either cremated or buried after his death in 1966—they can wait.
 Unlike you, they’re not going anywhere.
 Nor are the additional 1500 people that have made arrangements to be cryogenically frozen after “death.”

-While many may scoff at the idea, supporters of cryonics feel they are making a long shot bet on an idea that all would agree is better than the alternative.
+While many may scoff at the idea of freezing your body, supporters of cryonics feel they are making a long shot bet on an idea that all would agree is better than the alternative.
 “If I told you there was an experimental but unproven parachute on a crashing plane, would you try it?” asks Moore.
 “The answer is pretty obvious.
 I think I’ll try the chute!”